innermost47/gpt4all-api/README.md

 ## Changes to Alpaca.cpp Repository

 We introduce the following changes/hacks to the repository:

 - Update the number of tokens in the vocabulary to match gpt4all
 - Remove the instruction/response prompt in the repository
 - Add chat binaries (OSX and Linux) to the repository

+## Changes to Gpt4all.cpp Repository

+We introduce the following changes/hacks to the repository:

+- Made an API to load the model and generate text from frontend
+- Added a frontend to interact with the model
+- Added an authentication system to the frontend

+## config.txt

+The config.txt (it doesn't exist, you have to create it) file contains the following parameters:

+- db_host: The host of the database
+- db_user: The user of the database
+- db_password: The password of the database
+- secret_key: The secret key for the authentication system

+## New dependencies

+I personnaly host cpp-httplib, nlohmann/json and jwt-cpp at the root of the project.

+- nlohmann/json
+- mysql-connector-c++
+- libcurl
+- cpp-httplib
+- jwt-cpp
+- sodium
+- openssl crypto

 ## Get Started (7B)

 Run a fast ChatGPT-like model locally on your device.
 The screencast below is not sped up and running on an M2 Macbook Air with 4GB of weights.

 [![asciicast](screencast.gif)](https://asciinema.org/a/dfJ8QXZ4u978Ona59LPEldtKK)

 This combines the [LLaMA foundation model](https://github.com/facebookresearch/llama) with an [open reproduction](https://github.com/tloen/alpaca-lora) of [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) a fine-tuning of the base model to obey instructions (akin to the [RLHF](https://huggingface.co/blog/rlhf) used to train ChatGPT) and a set of modifications to [llama.cpp](https://github.com/ggerganov/llama.cpp) to add a chat interface.

 Download the zip file corresponding to your operating system from the [latest release](https://github.com/antimatter15/alpaca.cpp/releases/latest).
 On Windows, download `alpaca-win.zip`, on Mac (both Intel or ARM) download `alpaca-mac.zip`, and on Linux (x64) download `alpaca-linux.zip`.

 Download `ggml-alpaca-7b-q4.bin` and place it in the same folder as the `chat` executable in the zip file.
 There are several options:

 Once you've downloaded the model weights and placed them into the same directory as the `chat` or `chat.exe` executable, run: